 Fix 3 – Update your graphics driver

 An outdated or corrupt graphics driver could be the main culprit of Grounded crashing.
-To play games smoothly and gain the best playful experience, it’s recommended that you should have the latest correct graphics driver on your computer.
+To play Grounded smoothly and gain the best gaming experience, you should install the latest and correct graphics driver on your computer.

 Option 1 – Update your graphic driver manually

 Graphics card manufacturers keep updating drivers.
-To get them, you need to go to the manufacturer’s website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.
+To get them, you need to go to the manufacturer’s website (AMD or NVIDIA), find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.